chenery/meteor-demo/README.md

 meteor-demo
 ===========

-Small app to demo how to build an app using meteor.
+Small app to demo how to build an app using meteor, running here http://chenery.meteor.com/.

 - Templates are reactive to data changes from the these data sources: logged in user, messages, users, modal window trigger and error data.
 - Add community packages such as moment.js using meteorite and npm https://atmosphere.meteor.com/wtf/app